Help us serve families and individuals in Oregon and restore the sanctuary with your donation toward the land purchase!

 For inspirational reading, the local library has a copy of The Hidden Life of Trees (illustrated edition) by Dr. Peter Wohlleben, a tree scientist with an ancient beech grove cemetery in Germany.
 In consultation with state-of-the-art research on tree groupings in the ecology literature such as Dr. Suzan Simard’s book, The Mother Tree, the following groups for a Grove will grow very well together on the lower parcel and eastern and northern edge of the upper parcel:

-Fir and Oak Family includes a choice of
+Oak Family includes a choice of

 Oregon White Oak (80 ft. tall, 65′ wide canopy)